-I appreciate the dish flavors because they are an accumulation of the entire dish having the ability to work and bounce off of each other.
+I appreciate the dish flavors because they are an accumulation of the entire dish having the ability to work and bounce off each other.
 As a result, each item comes together, creating one absolute masterpiece.

-Wild Roots doesn’t hide the dish with just one standout comstandoutnd they know how to use all types of spices and herbs in complete unison.
+Wild Roots doesn’t hide the dish with just one standout feature; they know how to use all types of spices and herbs in complete unison.
 These dishes are so killer because the food itself is made of the highest quality ingredients.
 So each dish can stand out through and through and doesn’t hide behind a single shining component like a sauce or spice.

 I started with the muscles, which came with fries on top.
 As stated above, I was happy the broth didn’t taste like one giant salt bomb.
 The muscles themselves were huge, and I was surprised at how significant the overall portion was.
 I almost asked for ketchup to dip my fries in but thought maybe that would be rude to the chief, so I dropped it in the broth, and that was the better way to go!